 As a new mom, breastfeeding can be a challenge!
 I remember after my first week of breastfeeding being in so much pain and wanting to die!
 I remember thinking to myself, “Just do it for one more day.”
 “Just one more day.”
 The thoughts of one more day turned into, “I can do this for one more week.”
 These thoughts were finally replaced with, “I can do this until he turns 1!”

-So How Did I get to the Point where I Knew I could nurse him for a whole year?
-I got smart on How to Nurse and What Supplies I Needed to Make that Successful!
+So How Did I get to the Point where I Knew I could successfully Breastfeed him for a whole year?
+I got smart on How to Breastfeed and What Breastfeeding Supplies I Needed to Make that Successful!

-Getting a good start is really the key to breastfeeding successfully.
+Getting a good start is really the key to successfully breastfeed your baby.
 With each of my children, my experience was a little bit different, but I can tell you that I had each one of my babies skin-to-skin with me as much as possible in the beginning.

 It may seem like everyone talks about latching all the time when it comes to breastfeeding, but it truly is the cornerstone of being able to actually breastfeed a baby successfully.
 Having the right latch helps prevent problems in the future as well.